shwina/python-102/docs/packaging.rst

    :caption: graphics.py

-Typically, the "top-level" executable code is put in in a separate script which imports functions and data from other modules:
+Typically, the "top-level" executable code is put in a separate script which imports functions and data from other modules:

 .. code-block:: python